Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: RESULTS

 \subsection{The continuum spectra}

 The spectra are generated using \nicer{} observations during the giant outburst in the 1--10 keV energy band.
 We have used {\tt XSPEC} \citep{Ar96} version 12.11.0 for fitting of \nicer{} spectra.
 The spectra are rebinned to have at least 30 counts per energy bin using {\tt grppha}.
 Phenomenological power-law models with an exponential cut-off at higher energies can be used to explain the X-ray spectrum continuum \citep{Co02a}.
-A cut-off power law ({\tt cutoffpl}), a high energy cut-off power law ({\tt highEcut}), power law with a Fermi-Dirac cut-off ({\tt FDCUT}, \citet{Ta86}), and smooth high energy cut-off model ({\tt NEWHCUT}, \citet{Bu00}) are examples of the several such models.
-A combination of two negative and positive power laws with exponential cut-off ({\tt NPEX} \citep{Mi98}) is also used to describe the continuum.
-In order to accommodate the continuum X-ray emission, the more physical thermal Comptonization model ({\tt comptt}, \citet{Ti94}) is also used to model the spectra for \src{} during the earlier outburst.
-In addition, other model components are utilized to look for any signature of emission and absorption feature, such as partial covering, Gaussian functions for emission lines from fluorescence emissions, and the Gaussian absorption component for cyclotron features ({\tt gabs/cyclabs}).
+In addition, other model components are utilized to look for any signature of emission and absorption features, such as partial covering, and Gaussian functions for emission lines from fluorescence emissions.